-Generally, it should be made explicit to apprentices that the purpose of the EPA project is to serve as assessment and evidence of their learning achievements.
+Generally, it should be made explicit to apprentices that the purpose of the EPA project is to serve as an assessment and evidence of their learning achievements.

-Apprentices planning a project to resolve a specific problem they have observed at work should be prepared for the possibility that while said problem might exist, their employer will for various reasons dismiss the respective analysis or solution generated during the apprentice's EPA project when it was not arrived at following the employer's project processes.
-Ultimately, EPA projects are still academic projects: Generally, any expectation that one's solution will find productive application is more often than not disappointed.
+Apprentices planning a project to resolve a specific problem they have observed at work, should be prepared for the possibility that while this problem might indeed exist, their employer may for various reasons dismiss the respective analysis or solution generated during the apprentice's EPA project, if it was not arrived at following the employer's project processes.
+Ultimately, EPA projects are still essentially academic.
+Generally, any expectation that one's solution will find productive application is more often than not disappointed.